Afghan sprinter Kimia Yousofi ready to run at her 3rd Olympics after being selected for Paris Games

 “I represent the stolen dreams and aspirations of these women.
 Those who don’t have the authority to make decisions as free human beings — they don’t even have the permission to enter a park.”

-She said she’s “deeply grateful to all those who have stood by me on this journey and made this possible.”
+She said she’s “deeply grateful to all those who have stood by me on this journey and made this possible … who helped us for every step, for coming to Australia and joining together and chasing our dreams and making a new life,”

 Yousofi was among the athletes and families who were resettled in Australia, in her case via Iran, after the Taliban seized power in Afghanistan and imposed harsh restrictions on women and girls.